 🔎 Expert Analysis

-Why Humor Works in Beer Ads
+Why Humor Works in Beer Ads:

-Shareability: Humor encourages word‑of‑mouth and viral spread.
+Shareability: Humor encourages word-of-mouth and, in the digital age, viral shares.

-Risks of Humor
+Risks of Humor:

-Consistency: Brands must balance humor with credibility.
+Consistency: Brands must balance humor with credibility to avoid seeming frivolous.

 📜 Decade-by-Decade Context